-Most after market transponder immobiliser come with a tag that hooks onto your cars keyring, however it is possible for me to replace the tag with a small transponder chip an insert it into the key handle (assuming that there is space inside).
+Most aftermarket transponder immobiliser comes with a tag that hooks onto your cars keyring, however, it is possible for me to replace the tag with a small transponder chip an insert it into the key handle (assuming that there is space inside).

 The Dyantron D7600 alarm has a transponder remote so is a good option for ease of use.